Krishnanagar, Nadia: History

 Krishnanagar municipality was established in 1864 and is one of the oldest municipalities in Bengal.
-It is claimed to be named after Krishna Chandra Ray (1728–1782).
-Previously, the city (village) was called ‘Reui’ (রেউই).
-The Rajbari built here during the reign of Zaminder Krishna Chandra Roy is a prominent tourist attraction, though the remnants of the past glory have been eroded and only a dilapidated structure of the exquisite places with carving on its inner walls remain today.
+It is claimed to be named after Krishna Chandra Roy (1728–1782).
+Previously, the city (village) was called 'Reui' (রেউই).
+The Rajbari built here during Roy's reign is a prominent tourist attraction, though the remnants of past glory have been eroded and only a dilapidated structure of the exquisite places with carvings on inner walls remain today.

 Geography

 Krishnanagar is located at 23.4°N 88.5°E. The area of the municipality is around 16 km2.
 It is situated on the southern banks of the Jalangi River.
 It has an average elevation of 14 m.
 The Tropic of Cancer passes through the outskirts of Krishnanagar.
 The latitude of the Tropic of Cancer is 23° 26′ 5″ N.

 Climate

 In summer, from April to June, the weather remains hot and temperatures range from a minimum of 26 C to a maximum of 35 C.